 This world is created to rejoice in beauty.
-We all love seeing a colorful sunset, breathtaking mountain, a well-composed photo, or a cute child.
+We all love seeing a colorful sunset, a breathtaking mountain, a well-composed photo, or a cute child.
 Sadly, sin has corrupted even this thing that should be a beautiful way to reflect our Creator.
 When He saw the world he created and declared it “good”.
-In the corrupted version of “beauty appreciation,” we not just rejoice in what we see as beautiful.
+In the corrupted version of “beauty appreciation,” we do not just rejoice in what we see as beautiful.
 We also reject what we do not believe to be comely.

-An area that this tends to affect each of us as women in the area of how the culture defines and views female beauty.
+An area that this tends to affect each of us as women is the area of how the culture defines and views female beauty.
 I have seen two extreme ways to side on this issue.
 Either embracing how culture defines beauty.
 Or declaring that everyone is beautiful and overlooking serious health issues.
 Brushing over obvious marks of sin upon the human body in a way that makes no sense.

 Truth Hitting Home

 All of this came rushing to my attention when I gave birth to our first son.
 I look down at my body and don’t recognize what it had become.
 Stretch marks run along my hips, stretched skin covers my stomach, Handfuls of hair fall out of my head.
 Everything used to instantly ascertain my worth in the eyes of others, has been ripped away from me.

 Of course, people tell me I have “earned my tiger stripes”.
 Or say that I am beautiful for what I have created inside of me.
 Others tell me that beauty comes from the inside.
 I can’t help but notice there is no one lining up to have their skin stretched.
 No plastic surgery is out there to create bald spots on your head, or make your skin saggy.
 So the things that are being said to comfort me are at best paper-thin.
 Mostly though these lines made me feel even worse for feeling bad about myself.